highcharts-for-python/highcharts-stock/README.rst

 *********************

 We welcome contributions and pull requests!
-For more information, please see the `Contributor Guide <https://highcharts-stock.readthedocs.io/en/latest/contributing.html>`.
-And thanks to all those who've already
+For more information, please see the `Contributor Guide <https://highcharts-stock.readthedocs.io/en/latest/contributing.html>`__.
+And thanks to all those who've already contributed!
-contributed:

-.. include:: _contributors.rst

 -------------------